Advantages of real, washable, cloth nappies

 Oxford is going over to incinerating all its rubbish.
 Whilst this is better than putting it all in landfill, as the heat from burning rubbish is used to generate electricity, it still generates a lot of greenhouse gases, and the ash formed contains toxins from the plastic and gel in disposable nappies.
 And the rubbish has to be carried in a truck from your home to the incinerator, costing the council a lot of money.

-If cloth nappies are washed as recommended by the manufacturers at 40o- 60oC and dried on the washing line or on an airer, the energy used in laundering them is quite small.
+If you use cloth nappies instead of disposables all the time, and are sensible about how you wash and dry them, you can make a 40% saving in your carbon footprint.
+If cloth nappies are washed as recommended by the manufacturers at 40o- 60oC and dried on the washing line or on an airer, the energy used in laundering them is quite small - less than the energy used to make a disposable nappy - much less than the energy it takes to make, ship and dispose of a disposable nappy.
+And with modern washing machines, the amount of water used to launder them is not huge - in fact, it takes less water to wash nappies than it does to make the wood pulp and cotton wool that go into a disposable.
 There is no need to soak them in nasty chemicals – modern washing machines and detergents are so good the nappies will come up lovely and clean.
 Any residual staining can be bleached by hanging them out in the sun.

 Depending on which brand you choose, disposable nappies can cost as much as 30p each.
 This means you could easily spend £35 a month (or more) on disposables, or over £1000 by the time your child reaches two and a half.
 For £300 (or less) you can buy a complete set of nappies that will see your child through the whole of the nappy-wearing period and, at the end of this, the nappies should still be fine to be used on another baby.
 Modern nappies are cleverly designed so they can be adjusted to fit any size of baby – except perhaps the tiniest newborns.